-Dual Enrollment - These courses are covered by community college policy rather than the district's policy.
+Dual Enrollment - These courses are covered by community college policy rather than our district policy.
 Therefore, FCSD1 students enrolled in dual enrollment courses will follow guidance from their community college instructor if course delivery methods change due to COVID-19 conditions.